mordvinkinm/CompSec-Experiments/README.md

 This is a student project to learn more about x86 executables structure, play with injections into executable files and stuff like that.

-Below you will find description of PoC applications and techniques used
+Below you will find description of PoC applications and techniques used.

+Please note, that PoC only works with x86 applications and file paths should contain only ASCII characters.

 # Applications #